-14.1 Psychological Health Society will conform to Provincial and Municipal Health Regulations when events which include the sale and/or service of food products are held on the University of Toronto Scarborough campus.
+14.1 YMAUT will conform to Provincial and Municipal Health Regulations when events which include the sale and/or service of food products are held on the University of Toronto Scarborough campus and the St. George and Mississauga campuses when necessary.